pragunchurnopp/Draft-1/UPDATED_README.md

 | `userActive`       | User comes back or interacts               |
 | `userInactive`     | User inactive for 30 seconds               |
 | `exitIntent`       | Mouse movement toward tab close            |

 ---

-## 🔐 Authentication

-You only need a valid `clientID` to use the SDK.
-All events are sent to your backend’s `/api/events` endpoint.

----